jjcat/JumpCommand/README.md

 5. Press `~` again to close command input.

 # Registering Custom Commands
 JumpCommand can only register static function and class function that inherited from Monobehaviour.
-If the function's parameter type is not native type(int, float, double, stirng, bool), you will need write Type Converter for you custom parameter type.
+If the function's parameter type is not native type(int, float, double, string, bool, enum), you will need write Type Converter for you custom parameter type.

 1. Add JumpCommandRegister to function
 2. If the function is Monobehaviour, you need select GameObject at Hierarchy window when you call it.